SAP/vs-code-extension-for-project-credential-digger/README.md

 ## Download and Installation

-The extension could be installed directly from the VS Code Marketplace!
+The extension could be installed directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SAPOSS.vs-code-extension-for-project-credential-digger)

 ## Configuration